niladri3112/Cardio-Risk-Analysis/README.md

 ## Contributing
 Contributions are welcome.
 You can contribute to this project by forking the repository, making your changes, and creating a pull request.

-## License
-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
-You are free to use, modify, and distribute the code as per the terms of the license. <br>

-Note: Replace the image link, data source link, and other placeholders with actual information relevant to your project.